Breech Babies – Your Choices and Options

-Breech birth options for pain relief are the same as for delivery of a baby who is head first.
-Your baby’s heart rate will be monitored continuously.
-In some instances, if there are concerns with your baby’s heart rate or if your labour is not progressing, you may need a caesarean section in labour.
-You will be assessed appropriately to ensure that it is safe to proceed with the mode of delivery decided.
-A paediatrician (doctor specialising in the care of babies and children) will be present to ensure that your baby receives neonatal care and support if required.
+Breech birth options for pain relief are the same as for delivery of a baby who is head-first.
+Your baby’s heart rate will be monitored continuously on a CTG (cardiotocograph) and you will be examined in the same way as women having a head-down vaginal birth.
+If there are concerns with your baby’s heart rate that cannot be resolved or if your labour is not progressing, you may need a caesarean section in labour.
+Around 40% of women who are planning a vaginal breech delivery will need an emergency caesarean section.
+For the 60% who have a successful breech delivery, a paediatrician (doctor specialising in the care of babies and children) will be present to ensure that your baby receives neonatal care and support if required.

 Who will decide how you give birth to a breech baby?